TrustedComputingGroup/pandoc/guide.md

 1. Upload an initial document with some placeholder version.
 Depending on how you have your GitHub actions set up, this may trigger a "TCG Review" render that you never use.
 That is OK.
-    1. For a brand-new document, tag (GitHub Release) an early version as `0.0.1-alpha` or similar.
+    1. For a brand-new document, tag (GitHub Release) an early version as `0.0.0` or similar.
-    2. For a migration of an existing document, tag an early version based on the original document's current version (e.g., `1.23.4-migration` for the initial migration based on a Word document that was published as version 1.23.4).
+    2. For a migration of an existing document, tag an early version based on the original document's current version (e.g., `1.23.4-alpha` for the initial migration based on a Word document that was published as version 1.23.4).
 2. Work on the document by sending pull requests.
 Each commit on main will increment the revision number.
-So the first few PRs after `0.0.1-alpha` will be called "0.0.1 Revision 1", "0.0.1 Revision 2", and so on.
+So the first few PRs after `1.23.4-alpha` will be called "1.23.4 alpha Revision 1", "0.0.1 alpha Revision 2", and so on.
 3. Reach the point where you might like to ballot the document.
 Create a "release candidate", by creating a GitHub release called (target version)-rc.1.
 For example, if the next version of the doc you'd like to publish will be 1.23.5, release `1.23.5-rc.1`.
 This is the